KanishkChhajed/git-readme-action/README.md

   ## 📢 Last Commit

-  > "Updating isPerl.js file logic"
+  > "Correcting the logic of isPerl.js file"

   ---